Siloxanes: viable alternatives for PFAS in essential applications?

 Abstract

 Per- and polyfluoroalkyl substances (PFAS) are highly valued for their thermal and chemical stability, oil and water repellency, and fire-suppression capabilities.
-However, they are increasingly being regulated because of their environmental persistence and bioaccumulative potential.
-Siloxanes offer many similar properties to PFAS (particularly their hydrophobicity and thermal stability) and degrade readily in the environment.
+However, they are increasingly being regulated because of their environmental persistence and bioaccumulative potential, leading to a search for alternatives across a variety of material types.
+Siloxanes are an under-explored class of compounds that offer many similar properties to PFAS (particularly their hydrophobicity and thermal stability) and degrade readily in the environment.
 Siloxane-based PFAS alternatives are commercially available for non-essential applications, such as water-repellent coatings and cosmetics, but the applicability of siloxanes in many other critical applications is not as well understood.
-This critical review presents recent developments of siloxane-based PFAS replacements across materials and surfactant science applications, including omniphobic coatings, firefighting foams, mould release coatings, high-performance surfactants, and processing aids for semiconductor manufacturing.
+To date, no broad comparison between siloxanes and PFAS in critical applications has been made.
+This critical review presents potential candidates for viable, siloxane-based PFAS replacements across materials and surfactant science applications, including omniphobic coatings, firefighting foams, mould release coatings, high-performance surfactants, and processing aids for semiconductor manufacturing.
 Particular emphasis is placed on compounds that are oleophobic, have low surface tension, or demonstrate high chemical stability under harsh operating conditions.
-We discuss the strengths and limitations of siloxanes as a chemical class and propose relevant considerations for the design and assessment of high-value, environmentally benign siloxane surfactants.
+In each substitution case, we discuss the properties conferred by the PFAS, analyse the current ability of state-of-the art siloxanes to satisfy the application's performance requirements, and recommend directions for future research towards the design and assessment of high-value, environmentally benign siloxane surfactants.

 Article information